Kicksecure/developer-meta-files/hulahoop/build.md

 ```

 If you set env var SKIP_SCRIPTS as root with sudo, it's lost at the next
 invocation of sudo.
-If a program runs as sudo and terminates, it does
+If a program runs as and terminates, it does
 not modify the env of the calling program (shell).

-If you set SKIP_SCRIPTS+=" ... " as user and then use 'sudo -E' (which
+If you set SKIP_SCRIPTS+=" ... " as user and then use '-E' (which
 stands for preserve environment (`--preserve-env`)) that should work.

-If you use one long command 'sudo SKIP_SCRIPTS+=" something something-else " derivative-maker ...'
+If you use one long command 'SKIP_SCRIPTS+=" something something-else " derivative-maker ...'

 starting bash:

 ```
-$ sudo SKIP_SCRIPTS+=" a " bash
+$ SKIP_SCRIPTS+=" a " bash
-$ sudo SKIP_SCRIPTS+=" a " SKIP_SCRIPTS+=" b " bash
+$ SKIP_SCRIPTS+=" a " SKIP_SCRIPTS+=" b " bash
 ```

 but env var SKIP_SCRIPTS is empty.

-Limitation of linux/posix/shell/bash/sudo whomever to blame.
+Limitation of linux/posix/shell/bash/whomever to blame.

-I don't recommend 'sudo SKIP_SCRIPTS+='.
+I don't recommend 'SKIP_SCRIPTS+='.
 The += syntax is a bash
 built-in feature for variables.
 It's not a linux shell thing.

 ```